 The Rise of Solar Windows in Sustainable Technology

 As the world shifts towards renewable energy and eco-innovations, solar windows have emerged as a promising solution for harnessing solar power in everyday life.
 Designed to function as both traditional windows and photovoltaic panels, solar windows represent a unique opportunity to integrate renewable energy generation seamlessly into modern buildings.
-But what exactly are solar windows, and are they a viable investment for homeowners today?
+But how do solar windows work, and should homeowners consider them as a sustainable investment?
 Let’s explore their potential and what the future holds for this cutting-edge technology.

 What Are Solar Windows?